Documentation

 summarize.tsGenerate a short summary of a large block of text

-template-signatures.tsType-safe signatures using tagged template literals
+template-signatures.tsType-safe signatures using AxSignature.create() (deprecated template literal examples)

 rag-docs.tsConvert PDF to text and embed for rag search